International English: Origins

 The emergence of English as a language of Wales results from the incorporation of Wales into England and also dates from approximately this time period.
 Soon afterward, the development of printing by Caxton and others accelerated the development of a standardised form of English.
 Following a change in vowel pronunciation that marks the transition of English from the medieval to the Renaissance period, the language of the Chancery and Caxton became Early Modern English (the language of Shakespeare's day) and with relatively moderate changes eventually developed into the English language of today.
 Scots, as spoken in the lowlands and along the east coast of Scotland, developed largely independent of Modern English, and is based on the Northern dialects of Anglo-Saxon, particularly Northumbrian, which also serve as the basis of Northern English dialects such as those of Yorkshire and Newcastle upon Tyne.
 Northumbria was within the Danelaw and therefore experienced greater influence from Norse than did the Southern dialects.
 As the political influence of London grew, the Chancery version of the language developed into a written standard across Great Britain, further progressing in the modern period as Scotland became united with England as a result of the Acts of Union of 1707.

-English was introduced to Ireland twice—a medieval introduction that led to the development of the now-extinct Yola dialect, and a modern introduction in which Hiberno-English largely replaced Irish as the most widely spoken language during the 19th century, following the Act of Union of 1800.
-Received Pronunciation (RP) is generally viewed as a 19th-century development and is not reflected in North American English dialects (except the affected Transatlantic accent), which are based on 18th-century English.
+English was introduced to Ireland twice—a medieval introduction that led to the development of the now-extinct Yola and Fingallian dialects, and a modern introduction in which Hiberno-English largely replaced Irish as the most widely spoken language during the 19th century, following the Act of Union of 1800.
+Received Pronunciation (RP) is generally viewed as a 19th-century development and is not reflected in North American English dialects (except for an affected Transatlantic accent of the early to mid-20th century), which are based on 18th-century English.

 The establishment of the first permanent English-speaking colony in North America in 1607 was a major step towards the globalisation of the language.
 British English was only partially standardised when the American colonies were established.
 Isolated from each other by the Atlantic Ocean, the dialects in England and the colonies began evolving independently.

 The British colonisation of Australia starting in 1788 brought the English language to Oceania.
 By the 19th century, the standardisation of British English was more settled than it had been in the previous century, and this relatively well-established English was brought to Africa, Asia and New Zealand.
 It developed both as the language of English-speaking settlers from Britain and Ireland, and as the administrative language imposed on speakers of other languages in the various parts of the British Empire.
 The first form can be seen in New Zealand English, and the latter in Indian English.
 In Europe, English received a more central role particularly since 1919, when the Treaty of Versailles was composed not only in French, the common language of diplomacy at the time, but, under special request from American president Woodrow Wilson, also in English – a major milestone in the globalisation of English.